 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Marco Bardenbacher: ___________In contrast to hitherto used monolayer cell cultures, our assay is based on 3-dimensional small intestinal organoids.
+The proper adaption of the 2-dimensional assay to our model was essential for its practicality.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera